 “There is no gainsaying that each incident of sexual harassment, at the place of work, results in the violation of the Fundamental Right to Gender Equality and the Right to Life and Liberty the two most precious Fundamental Rights guaranteed by the Constitution of India….

 “In our opinion, the contents of the fundamental rights guaranteed in our Constitution are of sufficient amplitude to encompass all facets of gender equality, including prevention of sexual harassment and abuse and the courts are under a constitutional obligation to protect and preserve those fundamental rights.
-That sexual harassment of a female at the place of work is incompatible with the dignity and honor of a female and needs to be eliminated….”
+That sexual harassment of a female at the place of work is incompatible with the dignity and honour of a female and needs to be eliminated….”

 “Rape is thus not only a crime against the person of a woman (victim), it is a crime against the entire society.
 It destroys the entire psychology of a woman and pushed her into deep emotional crises.
 It is only by her sheer will power that she rehabilitates herself in the society, which, on coming to know of the rape, looks down upon her in derision and contempt.
 Rape is, therefore, the most hated crime.
 It is a crime against basic human rights and is also violative of the victim’s most cherished of the fundamental rights, namely, the right to life with human dignity contained in Art 21”.

-Right to Reputation
+Right to Reputation and Article 21

-- whether the party whose conduct is in question is before the court or has an opportunity of explaining or defending himself.
+- whether the party whose conduct is in question is before the Court or has an opportunity of explaining or defending himself.